slrbl/Intrusion-and-anomaly-detection-with-machine-learning/README.md

 ## Unsupervised detection Usage

-### Encode your http logs and save unsupervised detection results into a csv file

-Nothing to do as encoding is automatic for the unsupervised detection mode.

 ### Run the unsupervised detection script

+Encoding is automatic for the unsupervised mode.
+You just need to run the catch.py script.
 Get inspired from this example:

 ```shell